 Depending on how far you need to move and how much stuff you have, it could cost over $14,000.
 If you don’t have that money saved, that can be a huge expense.

 The great news is that there are some frugal tips that you can incorporate to save on moving expenses.
 Before getting into those tips, you’ll need to understand the expenses that you may incur.

-There are a lot of expenses that go into moving.
-Once you’re aware of what they are, you’ll realize that there are much cheaper alternatives instead.
+There are a lot of expenses that go into an out-of-state move.
+Once you’re aware of what they are, you’ll realize that there are much cheaper ways to move out of state instead.

 Before you can even move, you’ll need supplies to pack up your belongings.
-This will require you to purchase packing materials like boxes, tape, and even shrink wrap.
-Items like your television may also require special crating as to not break in transit.
-Supplies can quickly get costly, especially if you have a lot of things to move.
+Doing this will require you to purchase packing materials like boxes, tape, and even shrink wrap.

 There’s much more to moving out of state than boxes.
 If you’re moving into an apartment, it will likely require a deposit.
 Additionally, depending on your credit score, you may also have to pay a deposit for your utilities as well.